marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 ios nsuserdefaults get
 ```

-Secrets such as app's PIN or password should not be stored as plain-text in the keychain; instead, they should be hashed as an additional level of protection.
+Sensitive data such as app's PIN, password, etc. should not be stored as a plain-text in the keychain; instead, they should be hashed as an additional level of protection.

 Dump app's memory to a file: